simonlewi/pokedexcli/README.md

-A fun CLI game using the official Pokemon API
+A fun CLI game using the official Pokémon API

 --------------------------------------------